Could steroids save your joints after a severe infection?

 Summary

-This study tests whether adding corticosteroids to standard antibiotics can improve joint function in adults with septic arthritis, a serious joint infection.
-About 200 participants will receive either steroids or a placebo alongside antibiotics.
-The goal is to see if steroids reduce long-term joint damage and disability.
+This study tests whether adding a steroid (prednisone) to standard antibiotics can improve joint function in adults with septic arthritis, a serious joint infection.
+Two hundred participants will receive either prednisone or a placebo for 7 days.
+The main goal is to see if steroids reduce long-term joint damage and disability at 24 weeks.

 Disclaimer Read more